1883 Melbourne Cup

 The 1883 Melbourne Cup was a two-mile handicap horse race which took place on Tuesday, 6 November 1883.

-This year was the 23rd running of the Melbourne Cup.
+This year was the twenty-third running of the Melbourne Cup.
 The race was run by 5/1 favourite Martini-Henry who became the first New Zealand bred horse to win the race.
-He is also the first and to date only Melbourne Cup winner to have a hyphen in its name.
-Martini-Henry won this race at just his second start and had won the VRC Derby at his first start three days earlier.
+The horse was also the first, and to date only Melbourne Cup winner to have a hyphen in its name.
+Martini-Henry won the race in just its second start, having won the Victoria Derby in its maiden start three days earlier.
 Martini-Henry would go on to the VRC St Leger in the autumn before breaking down in the Caulfield Cup and being retired to stud.